 Days 1–3: Arrive Guatemala, travel to Antigua and explore its museums, surrounding villages and coffee plantations.

 Days 4–6: Visit Lake Atitlan.
 Return to Guatemala City and fly to Flores and see the Mayan citadel of Tikal.

 Days 7–8: Admire the vast archaeological sites of Yaxha and Caracol.

 Days 9–11: Discover the Mayan ceremonial site of Barton Creek in Belize and the ruins at Lamanai.
 Relax on idyllic Caye Caulker.

 Days 12–14: Sail the Rio Dulce to Castillo San Felipe.
 Investigate Quirigua’s stone stelae and Copan’s ruins in Honduras.

-Qantas and United Airlines have daily flights into and out of Guatemala City via the USA.
+The tour begins at Guatemala International Airport and ends at our hotel in Guatemala City.
+Qantas and American Airlines offer flights into and out of Guatemala City, via Los Angeles, from most Australian cities.
 Contact us for quotes and bookings.